voytech/tabulate/README.md

 Table model describes how table will look like after data exporting.
 Its building blocks are:

-- `column` - easy to guess - defines a single column in target table
+- `column` - easy to guess - defines a single column in target table,
-- `row`  - may be user defined custom row, or row carrying attributes for enriching record (from exported data collection)
+- `row`  - may be user defined custom row or row that carries attributes for enriching existing record,
 - `row cell` - defines cell within row.
-Cell is bound to particular column by using column id.
+Cell is bound to a column via column id.
 - `attribute` - introduces extensions to basic presentation capabilities.
-Can be mounted on `cell`, `row`, `column` and `table` levels.

 Simple table model example: